laacz/advent-of-code/2019/readme.md

 ## Day 23

 Took a lot of time to figure out how to operate the Intcode computer for the part1.
 Even longer for the part 2.

+## Day 24

+Tried to be fancy with bitmasks et al. But part two... let's say it was very interesting and time consuming plot twist :) Not in terms of the problem, but in terms of converting its solution to code.
+But wasn't that bad, as this time I understood what to do by myself.